voloda/IoCTasks/060_UnityInjectionTypes/README.md

 ## How to start?

-1. The project is using constructor and property injection
+1. The project is using constructor and property injection.
-2. Get familiar with project 060_UnityInjectionTypes
+2. Get familiar with project 060_UnityInjectionTypes.
-3. Check ```OperationFactory``` class
+3. Check ```OperationFactory``` class.
-4. Resolve class fields using the outlined approach
+4. Resolve class fields using the outlined approach.
+5. Also please check the order in which are dependencies resolved.

 ## Extras